MDAnalysis/MDAKits/docs/source/makingakit.rst

 One of the more pressing requirements for kit registration is clearly identifying the license that is applied to your code.
 This is typically included in a LICENSE file at the top level of your repository.
 `Without a license <https://choosealicense.com/no-permission/>`_, the only assumption a user can make about your code is that they are not in a position to use your code.
-Your license needs to be compatible with the GPLv2+ license currently used by MDAnalysis.
+Your license needs to be compatible with the GPLv2+ license currently used by MDAnalysis, in addition to the licenses of any other packages your mdakit depends on.
 Take time to consider how you would like to `license your project <https://choosealicense.com/>`_.
+Take time to consider how you would like to license your project.
+Further information on open source licensing can be found from sources such as: `choose a license <https://choosealicense.com/>`_, `tl;dr Legal <https://tldrlegal.com/>`_, the `Open Source Initiative <https://opensource.org/osd>`_, and the `Software Sustainability Insitute <https://www.software.ac.uk/resources/guides/choosing-open-source-licence>`_.

 Hosting code in a version controlled repository
 ***********************************************

 Since the MDAKits registry makes heavy use of the GitHub actions infrastructure, registration of a kit requires that all code maintainers also have a GitHub account for communication purposes.
 For this reason, if your code is not already hosted in an accessible version controlled repository, hosting on `GitHub <https://github.com>`_ is recommended, although other services such as `Bitbucket <https://bitbucket.org/>`_, `GitLab <https://gitlab.com>`_, or self hosting is possible.
-With publicly accessible code, users are not required to get go through intermediate packaging services such as the Python Package Index or conda-forge, although having your code available through these services is highly encouraged.
+The registry does not require that your code be available through packaging repositories such as the Python Package Index or conda-forge, although having your code available through these services is highly encouraged.
 After registration, users can find the installation instructions for the source code on your MDAKit page, which is specified in the ``src_install`` field in the ``metadata.yaml`` file (see :ref:`specification`).

 Documentation